rudashi/js/docs/Map.md

 ### Map::size

-The `size` property returns numbers of elements from map.
+The `size` property returns number of elements from the Map.

 ```php
 $myMap = new Map(['foo' => 'bar']);